petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

  When using PowerShell to encrypt a new disk for Linux, a new sequence version needs to be specified.
 The sequence version has to be unique.
 The script below generates a GUID for the sequence version.
 Take a [snapshot](snapshot-copy-managed-disk.md) and/or back up the VM with [Azure Backup](/azure/backup/backup-azure-vms-encryption) before disks are encrypted.
 The -skipVmBackup parameter is already specified in the PowerShell scripts to encrypt a newly added data disk.

 -  **Encrypt data volumes of a running VM:** The script below initializes your variables and runs the Set-AzVMDiskEncryptionExtension cmdlet.
 Create the resource group, VM, and key vault as prerequisites before running the script.
 Replace MyVirtualMachineResourceGroup, MySecureVM, and MySecureVault with your values.
 Acceptable values for the -VolumeType parameter are All, OS, and Data.
-If the VM was previously encrypted with a volume type of "OS" or "All", then the -VolumeType parameter should be changed to "All" so that both the OS and the new data disk will be included.
+If the VM was previously encrypted with a volume type of "OS" or "All", then the -VolumeType parameter should be changed to "All" so that both the OS and the new data disk are included.

       ```azurepowershell
       $KVRGname = 'MyKeyVaultResourceGroup';